Department 22: Demolition Derby

 - Tanks must be located behind the front seat and must be securely fastened with chains, bolts, or both.
 ZIP SCREWS ARE NOT ACCEPTABLE.
 It you choose to use a frame for the purpose of mounting your gas tank, it must be either mounted to the rear seat bar OR bolted to the floor sheet metal (no combinations).
 All fuel tank frames/mounts may be no wider than 24” and must start a minimum of 4” away from vertical sheet metal on both used and fresh cars.
 All parts of a cage mounted fuel tank mount/frame must be at least 4” above floor that is below said fuel tank frame/mount.
 Additionally, fuel tanks may not be used as a technical advantage on a vehicle.

 - All fuel tanks should be covered with a rubber mat, a metal cover, or both.

 - You may run an electric fuel pump, but it must have a kill switch that is clearly marked.

 - Two batteries per vehicle are allowed.
 Batteries must be mounted securely to the passenger side floorboard and covered with a rubber mat.
-We recommend metal frames bolted or welded to the floor or chains.
+We recommend metal frames bolted or welded to the floor or chained.
 Do not use zip screws or rubber straps.

 - Steering may be altered from the steering box to the steering wheel.